-Work with a caring, dedicated group of volunteers who are postively impacting the rescue and placement of Great Pyrenees dogs and Pyr mixes across the county.
-National Great Pyrenees Rescue needs volunteers for the national rescue effort and encourages volunteers to help with Pyr rescue efforts around the country.
+Work with a caring, dedicated group of volunteers who are positively impacting the rescue and placement of Great Pyrenees dogs and Pyr mixes across the county.
+Join us on our rescue journey to help “Save More Pyrs.”

 Volunteer Help Wanted

 Volunteering is a learning experience and we provide support, information and training to give volunteers the skills and knowledge they need to make rescue a rewarding commitment.
 Please fill out the online Volunteer Application if you are interested in fostering or doing administrative work.
 If you can help transport a Pyr, please complete the Transport Volunteer form.
 If you completed a volunteer form before and were approved, then please email us to let us know of your current interest.

 Fostering is the most critical need for all rescue groups.
 We cover all approved expenses for foster dogs and provide monthly flea/tick and heartworm medication.
 Our foster homes are an integral part of the adoption process, giving dogs loving temporary homes until a suitable forever home can be found.
 Spending time in a foster home will provide a smooth transition for a dog into their “forever home”.
 While the dog is with you, your input will help rescue volunteers find the best possible family match for the dog.